4levity/homeglue/README.md

 for example, it fails to turn off your coffeemaker and subsequently your house burns down.
 You should have bought a better coffee maker.

-Belkin, WeMo and WeMo Insight are presumably trademarks of and otherwise the property of Belkin.
+The terms "Belkin", "WeMo" and "WeMo Insight" are presumably trademarks of and otherwise the property of Belkin.
 These terms are used only to refer to those neat-o products.
 4Levity and Homeglue is not in any way affiliated with Belkin.